prosenjit72/ic-devops-batch3/proenjit_ICDB3_231/git_assignment_01.md

 ## Purpose of git Branch?
  Git branches help the development workflow, allowing you to manage multiple development lines, safely experiment, and collaborate efficiently.

+## What is git alias?
+ Git alias is a shortcut or custom command that allows you to define a simpler or shorter version of a longer or more complex Git command.
+## alias cmd-
+ git config --global alias.<alias-name> '<git-command>'
+# Here --global means the alias is available across all Git repositories for your user account